Rounding-up of Canada Day events near you

 Image Credit: Here

-Kids In The Capital did the work for us by compiling a list of fun, family-friendly activities for Canada Day in Ottawa.
+Looking for a list of fun, family-friendly activities for Canada Day in Ottawa?
 Here’s a summary of the events located in the Greater Ottawa Area:

-• Visit Major’s Hill Park for face painting, live musical and cultural performances with featured artists Elijah Woods and Jamie Fine, pop-up shops and more.
+• Major’s Hill Park: A few minutes’ walk from Parliament Hill, visit Major’s Hill Park on June 30th and July 1st for interactive arts and activities, live musical and cultural performances with featured artists, pop-up shops and more.
 This is also a great spot to watch the fireworks over the Ottawa River at the end of the day.

-• The National Arts Centre is open from 10 am to 5 pm and is offering free activities like music and dance performances, as well as crafts for the kids!
+• National Arts Centre: The NAC has Canada Day events from 8:30 am to 3:15 pm and is offering free activities like music and dance performances, outdoor yoga, dancing workshops, and storytelling and yoga for the kids!

 Here’s what’s happening in other Ottawa areas:

-• Kanata: Canada Day at Walter Baker Park includes live entertainment, a large family fun zone, live bands and more.
-Fireworks start at 10 pm, check it out!
+• Kanata: Canada Day at Walter Baker Park includes live entertainment, a large family fun zone, live bands, fireworks and more!

 Image Credit: Here